dominicfrugoli/PureDataAbstractions/README.md

 - [chorus~] - a chorus/vibrato with rate, depth, and mix controls
 - [crossfade~] - a simple linear crossfade for two signal inputs
 - [feniverb~] - a reverb object using the [jon~] reverb (link to github project at bottom of page)
-- [grain~] - an object for reading a grain of audio from an array, based off code from GCQInteractive Music (link to video at bottom of page)
+- [grain~] - an object for reading a grain of audio from an array, based off code from QCGInteractive Music (link to video at bottom of page)
 - [modalf~] - a resonant bandpass filter with randomization for use in a modal synthesis engine
 - [reso~] - a bank of 6 resonant band-pass filters for creating a modal synthesis voice
 - [saturation~] - a basic mono saturation overdrive, based on code from Toxonic (link at bottom of page)